hugoferreira/asso-pipes-and-stuff-v19/readme.md

 * **Data integrity**.
 If a worker picks a message off the queue, but does not send an acknowledgement of the message being successfully processed, then after a short period the message will become available on the queue again to be processed by the next available worker.
 This feature ensures that messages are never lost.

-#### As you've observed, there are several options related to the semantics of message passing:
+#### As you've observed (pun intended), there are several options related to the semantics of message passing:

 * **Durability**.
 Messages may be kept in memory, written to disk, or even committed to a DBMS if the need for reliability indicates a more resource-intensive solution;